-Reading cache and TLB (Translation Look-aside Buffer) contents is only possible if the debugger is allowed to debug in secure/EL3 state.
+Reading cache and TLB (Translation Look-aside Buffer) contents is only possible if the debugger is allowed to debug in secure state.
 You get a 'function blocked by device security' message otherwise.

 However, a lot of devices do not provide this debug feature at all.
-Then you get the message 'function not implemented'.
+Then you get the message 'function not supported by this device'.

-Breakpoints and Vector Catch Register
+Vector Catch Register and Secure Modes